laoban-dev/laoban-dev.github.io/docs/laoban/COOKBOOK.md

 <div name="packageManager"></div>

-# Execute a script depending on the packageManager
+# Execute a command depending on the packageManager

 A good example here is the `npm install` command which on yarn is just `yarn`.
 There is no real point doing yarn in each package if you are using workspaces, but not everyone does.